bramtayl/LightQuery.jl/test/src/index.md

 |  2013 |      1 |    1 |       544 |             545 |         -1 |      1004 |            1022 |        -18 |       B6 |     725 |   N804JB |     JFK |   BQN |       183 |      1576 |     5 |      45 | 2013-01-01 05:00:00 |
 ```

-In some cases, a columnwise filter might be more efficient.
+In some cases, a column-wise filter might be more efficient.

 ```jldoctest dplyr
 julia> @> flights |>